5 Signs You Have A Controlling Boyfriend & What to Do About The Controlling Behavior

 The effects of emotional abuse over time are detrimental to your mind and body.

 Once you recognize that you're in a controlling relationship, it's time to get out of it.
-It's not a situation in which you want to stay because the abuser has psychological problems and they need to change; you cannot change them.
+It's time to leave controlling man and improve your mental health.
+It's not a situation in which you want to stay because the abuser has psychological problems and needs to change; you cannot change them.
 Once the controlling boyfriend realizes that their partner wants to leave, they'll do anything to make them stay.
 They beg for forgiveness or become crueler.
 They threaten their person to stay.
 They try to remove their girlfriend's support system so that they feel isolated and can't leave the relationship.
 They may deter them from seeking help or getting a clinical professional to assist them.

 You might also see attempts of financial abuse in this situation.
 Financial abuse is present in many abusive relationships.
-It's where your partner makes it difficult to leave a relationship by hindering your access to financial resources.
 They directly steal your money, bully you to bail them out of financial problems, control financial assets, or open your documents such as bank statements.
 Your boyfriend feels entitled to the money you have.
 They are consistently interfering with your work or ability to perform a job.
 If these things are happening, it's a major problem in abusive relationships and it's something that you need to look at.
+Getting a bad boyfriend to change is never easy.

 Here are five signs that you have a controlling boyfriend: